GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 #### Deleting from the Cache (Invalidating Entries)

 For deletions, an item is first removed the datbase.
-Foollowing this, a check is perfromed to see if this item exists in Memorystore.
+Following this, a check is performed to see if this item exists in Memorystore.
 If an item does exist, the entry is invalidated in the cache to maintain data consistency.

 ```java
  /** Import the Jedis library */